safeledger logo

 • Renewal & Recurring Costs: The license fee, office rent, and Chamber of Commerce membership are annual recurring expenses that must be planned for.

-What Are the Steps in Dubai Mainland Business Setup?
+What Are the Steps in Dubai Mainland Business Formation?

 Starting a business on the Dubai mainland involves clear steps.
 Each step comes with its own costs.
 Here’s a simplified timeline, showing when you’ll face costs during the process.